 Isabella Noero, the director of ÚNA, who is originally from Colombia, said,

 “We found that moving the festival to online had its challenges, but we have also been able to bring in more artists from Latin America, and from less accessible locations, to the digital edition of the festival, while opening it up to audiences all over the world.”

-2020 is the year is the Scottish Year of Coasts and Waters and ÚNA takes up this theme for the event which launches on Thursday 23th July on their unafest.com platform.
+2020 is the year is the Scottish Year of Coasts and Waters and ÚNA takes up this theme for the event which ran in July on their unafest.com platform.

-“We are living in times where, under strict quarantine measures, the most direct contact to the natural world for many has been water.
-We will have music, arts and storytelling to transport us through different traditions and geographies: from the Scottish Highlands and Gaelic myth, to the rivers of the Amazon Rainforest.
+“We are living in times where, under strict quarantine measures, the most direct contact to the natural world for many has been water. ÚNA brings music, arts and storytelling to transport us through different traditions and geographies: from the Scottish Highlands and Gaelic myth, to the rivers of the Amazon Rainforest.
 Two regions both separated and linked by the Atlantic ocean.”

-ÚNA is planning to bring artists from across Latin America to Glasgow during COP26 in November 2021 and this year’s event being online will help build their connections ahead of that.
+ÚNA will be bringing artists from across Latin America to Glasgow during COP26 in November 2021 and this year’s event being online will has helped build their connections ahead of that.
 “Chile held the presidency of the 2019 summit and so the link with Scotland is particularly important” said Isabella, adding “The eyes of the world will be on Glasgow during COP and so we will aim to share the richness of Scottish culture and highlight the many similarities it shares with Latin America”